acceleratescience/resource-hub/docs/index.md

 ## Training

 Getting started with AI?
-Here is the place to find training courses and tutorials that’ll help you on your journey.
+Here is the place to find details about Accelerate's training courses, workshops, and other useful tutorials that’ll help you on your journey.

 [Training](training.md)

 ## Software

 Accelerate Science offers expert advice to Cambridge University researchers using AI in their research, providing code and helping to resolve engineering issues.
+Find out what support you can access.

 [Software](software.md)